-There are two options available to you for setting up logout/lockout security on workstations which are left unattended for a specified amount of time.
-The two options are:
+Two options are available for setting up logout/lockout security on workstations that are left unattended for a specified amount of time:

-- 1. Logout.
-When workstation is inactive (no mouse or keyboard input) for the specified amount of time, the current user is logged off Windows and the MUSE session is ended. - 2.
-Lockout.
-When workstation is inactive for the specified amount of time, the screen saver selected in the Control Panel is activated.
+- Logout When a workstation is inactive (no mouse or keyboard input) for a specified amount of time, the current user will be logged off Windows, and the MUSE session will end. - Lockout When a workstation is inactive for a specified amount of time, the screen saver selected in the Control Panel is activated.

-The table below summarizes these two options for unattended workstation security.
-Be sure you understand how each option impacts the user before choosing one of these options.
+The following table summarizes these two options for unattended workstation security.
+Be sure you understand how each option impacts the user before choosing one of them.
 Inform all system users about how the unattended workstation security option affects their use of the system.

-Table 2.
-Differences Between the Two Options for Unattended Workstation Security Item Logout Screen Saver WINEXIT Lockout Screen Saver Logon with Password Protected Access will be terminated after predetermined time of inactivity Yes Yes Require authentication to log back into system Yes Yes Workstation is locked No Yes Users can unlock workstation N/A Last userAdministrator MUSE application exit Yes No, if Last user unlocks the workstation Yes, if Administrator unlocks the workstation Lose unsaved changes Yes No, if Last user unlocks the workstation Yes, if Administrator unlocks the workstation Possibility of locking record that was being edited when screen saver took control.
-Yes No, if Last user unlocks the workstation Yes, if Administrator unlocks the workstation
+Differences between the Two Options for Unattended Workstation Security Item Logout Screen Saver WINEXIT Lockout Screen Saver Logon with Password Protected Access will be terminated after a predetermined time of inactivity Yes Yes Requires authentication to log back into the MUSE system Yes Yes The workstation is locked No Yes Users can unlock workstation N/A Last userAdministrator The MUSE application exits Yes No, if the last user unlocks the workstation Yes, if the Administrator unlocks the workstation

+Differences between the Two Options for Unattended Workstation Security Item Logout Screen Saver WINEXIT Lockout Screen Saver Logon with Password Protected Lose unsaved changes Yes No, if the last user unlocks the workstation Yes, if the Administrator unlocks the workstation Possibility of locking a record that was being edited when the screen saver took control.
+Yes No, if the last user unlocks the workstation 2.
+Yes, if the Administrator unlocks the workstation